 The Board is responsible for ensuring that the Group's reporting on its financial performance is reported fairly, with the assistance of the Audit Committee and the external auditors.

 The Board is responsible for governance and enterprise risk management, and determines how risk is approached and addressed across the Group.
-The Audit Committee assists the Board by providing an independent and objective view on the Group's financial, accounting and control mechanisms as well as the Group's compliance with all relevant statutory and regulatory requirements.
+The Audit Committee assists the Board by providing an independent and objective view on the Group's financial, accounting and control mechanisms.
+The Governance and Risk Committee assist with considering business risks and the mitigation of these risks as well as the Group's compliance with all relevant statutory and regulatory requirements.

-The Board is also responsible for ensuring that the technology and information needs of the businesses are in place and effectively governed.
+The Board is also responsible for ensuring that the information and technology needs of the businesses are in place and effectively governed.
 The Information and Technology Committee assists in this regard.

 The directors are also responsible for the systems of internal control.
 These are designed to provide reasonable, but not absolute, assurance as to the reliability of the Annual Financial Statements, and to adequately safeguard, verify and maintain accountability of assets, as well as prevent and detect material misstatement and loss.
 Management believes that a strong internal control environment, is critical to the success of EOH.
 Management is aware of the material breakdowns in the control environment in the past, and is working to remediate this.
 However, there is still significant room for improvements in the control environment, both from a design and effectiveness standpoint.